Next: Per-Function Data, Previous: Driver, Up: Target Macros

 Similarly to

-but this macro is optional and is used for the target operating system instead.
+TARGET_CPU_CPP_BUILTINSbut this macro is optional and is used for the target operating system instead.

 Similarly to

-but this macro is optional and is used for the target object format. elfos.h uses this macro to define__ELF__
+TARGET_CPU_CPP_BUILTINSbut this macro is optional and is used for the target object format. elfos.h uses this macro to define__ELF__, so you probably do not need to define it yourself.

 This variable is declared in options.h, which is included before any target-specific headers.